magronp/bsrnn/README.md

 |  lstm                   |   gru               |   6.79  |
 |  lstm                   |   conv              |   6.09  |

-Nothing is better than the basic LSTM.
-The Conv1D layers don't work (although they are much faster to train because of memory constraints), and GRU work similarly, though they are slightly faster to train than LSTM, because slightly less parameters.
+LSTM layers seem to be the best choice.
+GRU (resp.
+Conv1D) layers induce a moderate (resp. large) performance drop, although they are also moderately (resp. much) faster to train because of memory constraints.

 ### Attention mechanism

-As a prospective attempt to further boost the results, we propose to use a multi-head attention mechanism, inspired from the TFGridNet model.
+As a prospective attempt to further boost the results, we propose to use a multi-head attention mechanism, inspired from the [TFGridNet](https://arxiv.org/abs/2209.03952) model.
 This model is quite similar to BSRNN, as it projects frequency bands in a deep embedding space, and then applies LSTM over both time and band dimensions.

 <div style="align: center; text-align:center;">
     <img src="https://www.researchgate.net/publication/363402998/figure/fig1/AS:11431281083662730@1662694210541/Proposed-full-band-self-attention-module_W640.jpg" width="400px" />